 The 2306 and 2207 size are ideal for 5″ or maybe 6″ props.
 The 2807 is ideal for 7″ props.
 For 5″ props, choose 1700kv for longer flight time on 6S batteries, 1900 kv for more power on 6S batteries, or 2400 kv for 4S batteries.
 For the 2807, choose 1300 kv for long-range cruising on 6S batteries, 1500 kv for a bit more power on 6S, and 1700 kv for 4S, or for 6S builds intended for aggressive freestyle.

 If the Eco II is available in a size that you want, from a store that you want, it’s hard to argue that you should buy anything else.
-Nearly everything else in this price range is inferior.
-And motors that cost twice as much may be better, but are they twice as good?
+Motors that cost twice as much may be better, but are they twice as good?
 Especially if you’re just going to destroy them in a crash.

-If the Emax Eco II line delivers $20 motor quality for $12, then the iFlight Xing line delivers $27 motor quality for $21.
-Everything about Xing motors is top of the line: single-piece curved bell in 7075 aluminum for maximum durability; center-slotted N52H curved magnets for maximum responsiveness; NSK bearings; titanium alloy shaft; and a proprietary o-ring between the bearing and the bell to help protect the bearing from impacts and smooth out vibrations.
+Everything about Xing2 motors is top of the line: single-piece curved bell in 7075 aluminum for maximum durability; center-slotted N52H curved magnets for maximum responsiveness; NSK bearings; titanium alloy shaft; and a proprietary o-ring between the bearing and the bell to help protect the bearing from impacts and smooth out vibrations.

 Wider motors have more surface area for better cooling.
 Taller motors are more responsive because their mass is closer to their axis of rotation.
 The volume of this motor is about the same as a 2207, but it’s narrower and taller.
 In other words, this is a slightly more responsive motor than a 2207, with slightly worse cooling.